poetle/poetle/README.md

 Thank you for stopping by!

-I'm Jackie, an incoming graduate student studying digital signal processing in relation to medical brain imaging.
-Currently working as a data analyst at MGH CNTR developing pipelines to process patient waveform data, such as EEG, EHR, and telemetry for improved clinical decisionmaking.
+I'm Jackie, a data analyst at MGH CNTR developing ML pipelines to draw predictions across patient data.
+This comprises EEG, EHR, and ECG along with telemetry waveforms and medical imaging modalities for improved clinical decision-making in critical care.

+My current interests lie in digital signal processing and MRI, including ML implementations in these areas.

 Some of my past projects include:
   >1.
 Sleep state estimation by spatiotemporal EEG segmentation
   >2.
-Heart rate monitoring via circuit design and ECG analysis
+Heart rate monitoring via PPG circuit design and ECG analysis
   >3.
 Protein propagation modeling in Parkinson's Disease
   >4.
 Wearable device for hand tremor characterization
   >5.
-Neurologic CA prognosis using ML classification and HPC batch processing
+Neuroprognostication of CA using ML classification and HPC
   >6.
 Wordle gameplay on a portable embedded system

 I code mainly in MATLAB, Python, and R, but am learning SQL, C++, and Julia.

-Have recently been really interested in DevOps as a whole.
+I've recently been really interested in DevOps.

-My portfolio page is a work in progress at the moment, but feel free to look around!
+Feel free to look around!